 In this webinar we addressed ethical questions that emerge with the provision of mental healthcare in the metaverse.
 Can virtual and augmented reality be valuable for people with limited access to in-person mental healthcare?
 Will accessing mental healthcare in the metaverse expose people to violations of their mental integrity?
 Can the metaverse protect people’s privacy?

 Hosts: Nikola Biller-Andorno & Tania Manríquez Roa, University of Zurich

-Organisers: IBME (with the help of Sophie Gloeckler) and Swiss Medical Weekly
+Organisers: University of Zurich (IBME) and Swiss Medical Weekly

 Read «Mental health services in the metaverse: potential and concerns» a viewpoint on the topic published on the occasion of this webinar.